Northie/x1i/README.md

 An endpoint is ultimately the class that will be instantiated for given request.

+The method signature of an endpoint has a constructor and an Execute method.
+The endpoint class is always instantiated so the constructor is always called.

+The Execute method is called by the Action Filter (see Dispatch Loop and Filters below)

 Contexts allow grouping and routing rules to be applied to a set of Endpoints

 All endpoints must be declared inside a Context